kylegranger/Mumblepad2/README.md

 # Mumblepad2

-The project is the spiritual successor to Mumblepad.
+This project is the spiritual successor to Mumblepad.

 - now ported to Linux
 - MIT license